Gaimin-io-Limited/ai-api-integration/README.md

 ## Contact

-If you have any questions or feedback, please open an issue in this repository.
+If you have any questions or feedback, please open an issue in this repository or contact us at [gaimin.ai](https://www.gaimin.ai).